Fukaya A_\infty-structures associated to Lefschetz fibrations. III: Multilinear operations

 \section{Multilinear operations}

 Up to this point, our Floer-theoretic discussion has involved only two Riemann surfaces: the cylinder and the thimble.
 One can embed this into a more general TQFT structure, of which we will now recall a version (related expositions are \cite{schwarz95,seidel07,ritter10}).
-Our main goal is to use that structure to give a slightly different interpretation of the connection introduced in Section \ref{sec:floer-connection}.
+Our main goal is to reinterpret the connection introduced in Section \ref{sec:floer-connection} in terms of that structure, which brings out the similarity with the abstract theory from Sections \ref{sec:conf}--\ref{sec:bv}.